-You may have noticed that I am showing off a Neverfull here where as I was proudly toting around this little Louis Vuitton bag only a couple weeks back.
-That little bag (the Pochette Metis) is beautiful.
+You may have noticed that I am showing off a Neverfull as my “first” designer bag in this blog post – but it technically wasn’t my first.
+I was proudly toting around this little Louis Vuitton purse only a couple weeks back.
+That little bag, the Pochette Metis, is beautiful.

 I was so devastated.
 I popped into my local LV store and they offered to replace it with a brand new one.
 It was a nice gesture, but I felt burned.
 It made me realize that little bag really wasn’t the right bag for me (not to mention I didn’t trust that it wouldn’t break again).
-It is gorgeous and seriously blogger worthy – but it also was super impractical.
-I work a full time corporate job and that was not a suitable bag to take to work.
+It is gorgeous and seriously “Instagram worthy” – but it also was super impractical.
+I work a full time corporate job and a Pochette Metis was not a suitable bag to take to work.

 The LV store wasn’t into the idea of letting me exchange (what part of it broke in less than 30 days do you not understand).
 One phone call to the amazing customer service hotline and that was cleared right up.
 Now I’m the happy owner of a practical tote I can use and enjoy every day.

-If you’re about to drop major dolla dolla bills on a bag – you want to make sure it goes with the clothes you own.
-Not everyone wants to rock their bag on the daily, but it would be a real bummer to invest in a piece you hardly wear because you have nothing to wear it with.
+If you’re about to drop major money on a bag – you want to make sure it pairs well with the wardrobe you already own.
+Not everyone wants to rock their bag on a daily basis, but it would be a real bummer to invest in a piece you hardly wear because you have nothing to wear it with.